 Academic 1.
-A minimum High Cabaal Assesses of 050% for Advanced Treats or 000% for Files 1.
 A minimum High School Average of 85% for Advanced Track or 80% for Elite Requirements: Track or equivalent in Standardized International Systems is required with no admission of General Track applicants.
 2. English Language Proficiency Test approved by the CAA - Internet Based Test (IBT) TOEFL 61 out of 120 (TOEFL PbT is not accepted) International English Language Testing System (IELTS-Academic) 5.0 EmSAT 1100 - 1225 3.
 An EmSAT score of 800 for Arabic Language.
 4. An EmSAT score of 900 in Mathematics or equivalent, plus scores of 900 in two of the three science subjects (Chemistry, Biology or Physics).
-In the case that EmSAT scores in Mathematics and two science subjects are not available, a candidate shall sit an equivalent Admission Exam designed by DPCG which includes Chemistry, Biology, Physics and Mathematics.
-5. Passing a personal interview set by DPCG Additional Requirements: Students of GCSE/IGCSE curriculum must have completed five subjects (Biology or Human Biology, Chemistry, English Language, Mathematics or additional Mathematics or Statistics, and Physics) at the ordinary level with at least 2 B's and 3 C's grades, plus two subjects (Biology and Chemistry) at the GCE Advanced Subsidiary or Advanced level with at least C grade.
-Students of International Baccalaureate Diploma must have completed six subjects with three at the standard level and three at the higher level with minimum 30 diploma points (equivalent grade of 85%) fulfilling following mandatory courses requirement: Standard or Higher level Math Standard or Higher level Biology Standard or Higher level Chemistry characteristics and qualifications.
-Based on this initial screen, the most qualified applicants are then invited for an on-campus interview with one member of the Admissions Committee and a faculty or staff member.
-Towards the end of the interview, the applicant is given the opportunity to ask questions about various aspects of the program.
-All off-campus applicants have the opportunity to meet individually with a staff member to address any questions regarding professional program prerequisite completion or other issues of concern .All interviews are conducted once the application documents are screened and verified by the Head of Enrolment and Records.
-Students are notified if they will be admitted, wait-listed, or denied admissions.
-In making admissions decisions, the Committee evaluates student attributes and a set of admissions criteria that are established by the Admissions Committee and is reviewed annually.
-Candidates should submit a certificate in proof of having good character and provide evidence for their emotional, social and academic maturity from the Head of the Institution last attended.
+5. Passing a personal interview set by DPCG Additional Requirements: Students of GCSE/IGCSE curriculum must have completed five subjects (Biology or Human Biology, Chemistry, English Language, Mathematics or additional Mathematics or Statistics, and Physics) at the ordinary level with at least 2 B's and 3 C's grades, plus two subjects (Biology / Chemistry/Physics/Math) at the GCE Advanced Subsidiary or Advanced level with at least C grade Students of International Baccalaureate Diploma must have completed six subjec with three at the standard level and three at the higher level with minimum 30 diploma points (equivalent grade of 85%) fulfilling following mandatory courses requirement: Standard or Higher level Math Standard or Higher level Biology Standard or Higher level Chemistry